Red Hickey: Scouting and later life

 On February 1, 1964, he joined the Cowboys as the offensive end coach, serving for two years under Tom Landry.
 He had been a strong candidate to become head coach of the expansion Atlanta Falcons, but the post was given to Green Bay assistant Norb Hecker on January 26, 1966.
-Just six weeks later, Hickey resigned his coaching position and asked to join the Cowboy scouting staff.
+Just six weeks later, Hickey resigned his coaching position and asked to join the Cowboys scouting staff.

 Hickey spent the next two decades as a Cowboys scout and watched with pride when his team dusted off his old offense in 1975, using it only in specific situations, but popularizing a strategy that remains to this day.
 He retired as a scout in 1982.

 On an individual level, he was elected to the Arkansas Sports Hall of Fame in 1968, while his son, Mike, followed him into the world of scouting, working for the New England Patriots and New York Jets.